 £3.9m Doagh to Larne greenway plans submitted to Department for Infrastructure

-The local authority wants to develop a £3.9m walking and cycling route from Doagh to Larne with the council required to meet half the cost.
+The proposed £3.9m ‘greenway’, a walking and cycling route, from Doagh to Larne, straddles two local authority areas.

-It would follow the former railway lines between Belfast and Ballyclare and the old Ballymena and Larne railway linking into the former railhead at Doagh and Sixmilewater Park in Ballyclare

-The Department has requested details of any ‘greenway’ and small scale ‘Active Travel’ projects that the council was ready to “take forward to construction in-year”.
+The Department has requested details of any ‘greenway’ and small scale ‘Active Travel’ projects on council-owned land that are ready to “take forward to construction in-year”.

 The project would also include the replacement of the pedestrian bridge between the Ballyclare’s Sixmile Leisure Centre and War Memorial Park.